massmux/Papergen/README.md

  Added feature: now you can specify -d bip39 in order to get a true random generated HD wallet by 24 words sequence.
 In this case the network choice has no influece.
 A 24words bip39 HD mnemonic output is returned.

+ Added feature: now you can specify -e photo or -e mic in order to choose between webcam generated entropy or microphone generate entropy

 ## Standard install

 ```